Showing posts with label Hongkongwillie ART. Show all posts

 "There has never been, in all the years of being here, some massive sign saying who we are and what we do," Joe Brown said.
 "Because when people finally decide out of inquisitiveness to slow down and stop, they've finally slowed down enough to hear the most important message of their life."

-Most of their business is conducted online through sites such as Etsy.
 Their catalog includes crafts and artwork created with recovered material such as wood from sawmills and the sides of demolished Key West homes.
 Kim Brown paints on the recycled materials; her "Eye of Toucan" painting, for example, is for sale for $8,100.
 Other featured items include handbags made from decorated burlap coffee bean bags for $25, and potato chip platters morphed from heated and shaped vinyl records for $4.99.

 The ubiquitous painted lobster buoys are big sellers.
 They go for a few dollars each depending on condition and artistic application.